sgsokol/r2sundials/Readme.md

 the user’s system and corresponding locations of include and library directories passed to installation routines.
 After downloading [sundials/cvodes](https://computation.llnl.gov/projects/sundials/download/cvodes-4.1.0.tar.gz), user has to configure and build it using cmake system.
-A mandatory configuration requirement is to set the index size to 32 bits.
+It is highly advised to use the same compiler for compiling cvodes libraries as was used for compiling R itself.
+It can be detected with a command `R CMD config CC`.
+A mandatory configuration requirement for cvodes is to set the index size to 32 bits.
 At the end of the configuration step, corresponding line in `CMakeCache.txt` file in the build directory must look like:

 ```
  SUNDIALS_INDEX_SIZE:STRING=32